 Olive Ascolane are a type of green olive very large in size and with a thick chunky pulp.

-They are originally from Ascoli Piceno a town in the Italian Marche region, that is why they are called Ascolane.
+They are originally from Ascoli Piceno, a town in the Italian Marche region, which is why they are called Ascolane.

-These olives are perfect to be stuffed and fried as their pulp is large enough to hold a filling and thick enough to still appreciate its taste even if it has a crispy fried crust.
+These olives are perfect to be stuffed and fried as their pulp is large enough to hold a filling and thick enough to appreciate its olive taste still, even if it has a crispy fried crust.

 They have become very popular and served as a starter with a fritto misto, a selection of fried finger food.